South Taiwan monsoon rain forests: Location and description

 The ecoregion covers only the southernmost 60 km of the island, 70 km west to east at its widest.
 The central ridge is mountainous, with a flat coastal flat on the northwest.
 The ecoregion is only 1,000 square miles in area.
 Much of the southern tip of the island is protected by Kenting National Park.
 It is bounded on the north by the Taiwan subtropical evergreen forests ecoregion.

 Climate

 The climate of the ecoregion is tropical monsoon (Köppen climate classification (Am)).
 This climate is characterized as having no month averaging below 18 C, and typically a very rainy wet season and relatively short dry season.

 Flora and fauna

 The inland mountains support forests of both evergreen and deciduous trees.
 The evergreens include Chinese banyan (Ficus microcarpa) and Chinese cryptocarya (Cryptocarya chinensis); deciduous trees include Kapok (Bombax ceiba).
 The coastal mangrove forests feature the Asiatic mangrove (Rhizophora mucronata) and Black mangrove (Bruguiera gymnorhiza).
 The coastal areas support migratory birds on the East Asian–Australasian Flyway.

+Forests in Nanjenshan Reserve are of three main types.
+Low-canopied forests (3–5 meters) grow on northeast-facing (windward) ridges and slopes, with Illicium arborescens and Lithocarpus amygdalifolius as the predominant trees, and Psychotria rubra as the most common shrub.
+Taller forests (10–15 meter canopy height) grow on leeward (southwest or northwest-facing) slopes, with Schefflera octophylla, Helicia formosana, Ilex cochinchinensis, and species of Fagaceae and Lauraceae as the most abundant canopy trees.
+In sheltered valley forests Ficus benjamina is the predominant tree, forming a canopy 15 to 20 meters tall.
+Aglaia elliptifolia is a common tree, and Psychotria rubra is the most common shrub.